TheRed002/t-bot/prompts.md

     ValidationError, RiskManagementError, ExecutionError
 )
-from src.core.config import Config
+from src.core.config import Config from src.core.logging import get_logger

+# MANDATORY: Use structured logging from src.core.logging for all strategy operations

 # From P-002A - MANDATORY: Use error handling patterns
 from src.error_handling.error_handler import ErrorHandler